 top of page

-Our mission is to build community by fostering connections between the people of Cuba and the
+Build community by fostering connections between the people of Cuba and the United States.

 The Cuban American Friendship Society: